CitizenLabDotCo/citizenlab/docs/README.md

 ### Added
 - Social sharing via WhatsApp
 - Ability to edit the project URL
+- Fragment to embed a form directly into the new proposal page, for regular users only

 ### Fixed
 - The project about section is visibile in mobile view again